 The theory of the firm in a market economy.
 Not open to students with credit in Economics 100A-100B; not applicable toward a master's degree in economics.

-208. Development Planning (3)

-Prerequisite: Economics 196.
+206. The Public Economy (3) Prerequisite: Economics 131 or Public Administration 162.
+Determinants of the supply and demand for public goods; the social decisionmaking processes in determining public goods; supply; financing public goods, taxes and expenditures; planned program budgeting and cost-benefit analysis.
+Not applicable toward a master's degree in economics.
+208. Development Planning (3) Prerequisite: Economics 196.